Anelay02/CIC-implementation-Verilog-VHDL/README.md

-# CIC Filter — Configurable Decimator / Interpolator (Verilog + VHDL)
+# CIC Filter — Configurable Decimator / Interpolator

 A parametrable **CIC (Cascaded Integrator–Comb)** filter, provided in **two equivalent RTL implementations** (Verilog-2001 and VHDL-2008), with a parametrable testbench for